Ok, so you’ve decided to bite the bullet.

 34) Organize your wardrobe

 We all need to do it and we never get around to it.
 Do yourself a favour and sort it out.
-An organised life starts with an organised wardrobe!
+An organized life starts with an organized wardrobe!

 35) Write a thank-you letter

 Hardly anyone writes anything more than their signature these days and many barely even manage that.
 The beauty and art of the hand-written letter is something that is being slowly lost.

 So, think of someone who has really helped you recently and made a good impression – it could be a coach, an employee, a sales assistant or a receptionist at a hotel.